-- ✓ Define and list teaching and reinforcement procedures (if not covered under Prevention Strategies) to improve general skills that will allow the person to access important reinforcers or lifestyle outcomes and reduce the person's need to use challenging behaviors. - ✓ Define and list procedures to teach and reinforce specific behaviors that can serve as a replacement behavior (i.e., an appropriate behavior that achieves the same function for the person as the challenging behavior) or - ✓ If the person has these skills already, list procedures to reinforce the appropriate replacement behavior(s) so that they will be used while minimizing or stopping reinforcement for the challenging behavior(s).
+- ✓ Define and list teaching and reinforcement procedures (if not covered under Prevention Strategies) to improve general skills that will allow the person to access important reinforcers or lifestyle outcomes and reduce the person's need to use challenging behaviors; and - ✓ Define and list procedures to teach and reinforce specific behaviors that can serve as a replacement behavior (i.e., an appropriate behavior that achieves the same function for the person as the challenging behavior).
+Clearly list staff or caregiver behaviors that will teach, prompt and reinforce the use of this replacement behavior; or - ✓ If the person has these skills already, list staff or caregiver behaviors to reinforce the appropriate replacement behavior(s) so that they will be used while minimizing or stopping reinforcement for the challenging behavior(s).